Showing posts with label piano. Show all posts

 Inscribed on her tombstone

-A dutiful daughter, a loyal helpful hopeful wife, a model mother, a sweet singer, a truly conscientious consistent Christian, always consecrated Christian, always consecrated, and true to Christ and his cause, she was perfectly prepared for that sweet home where sorrows and said separations are unknown "where life is eternal and a treasure sublime.
+A dutiful daughter, a loyal, helpful, hopeful wife, a model mother, a sweet singer, a truly conscientious, consistent Christian, always consecrated Christian, always consecrated.
+Faithful to Christ and his cause, she was perfectly prepared for that lovely home where sorrows and said separations are unknown, "where life is eternal and a treasure sublime.
 Farewell, sweet wife-by grace divine.
-We'll meet you "over there." your lonely husband.
+We'll meet you "over there," your lonely husband.

 They had six children: